Google Analytics

 MPC US Infantry - Part III

-Here are somme additional guys which I found without even realizing that they existed.
+Here are some additional guys which I found without even realizing that they existed.
 Based on the sculpting I am guessing that they are MPC but I am not 100% sure as that would mean that they made two guys swinging/clubbing with their rifles.
 Anyhow, they came in a large batch of mixed figures, which is why I love those batches :-) If you can confirm or deny please leave a comment!

 MPC US Infantry - Part IV ?